-If you’re used to seeing the dreary, claustrophobic bomb shelters in movies, you’ll be blown away by this luxury underground home in Las Vegas.
-Built in the 1970s by a wealthy businessman, the underground bunker home was meant to keep the owner and his wife safe in the event of a nuclear attack.
+If you’re used to seeing the dreary, claustrophobic bomb shelters in movies, you’ll be blown away by this luxury underground bunker home in Las Vegas.
+Built in the 1970s by a wealthy businessman, the retro-fabulous subterranean home was meant to keep the owner and his wife safe in the event of a nuclear attack.

 When the home was built, there were very few clues above ground as to its existence.
 If you managed to glance behind the right boulder and found the door, you would then travel 26 feet underground to a fascinating false world.
 A “yard” surrounds a two-bedroom house and a one-bedroom guest house.
 Fake trees, boulders and plants add to the creepily realistic subterranean world.